mainzcript/wirecam.js/README.md

 This project uses [changesets](https://github.com/changesets/changesets) for versioning and release management in a pnpm monorepo.

 - All changes to packages require a changeset.
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for details (for contributors).
-- Prepare releases on the `develop` branch and merge into `main` via Pull Request.
+- Releases are managed by maintainers: changes are collected on the `develop` branch and merged into `main` via Pull Request.
-- Maintainers trigger releases manually via GitHub Actions (see [RELEASING.md](./RELEASING.md)).
+- Maintainers trigger releases manually via GitHub Actions (see [RELEASING.md](./RELEASING.md) for maintainers).
 - Snapshots are published automatically to npm with the `next` tag on every push to `main` (except release commits).

 For more information:

-- [RELEASING.md](./RELEASING.md) — Release workflow and best practices
+- [RELEASING.md](./RELEASING.md) — Release workflow and best practices (for maintainers)
-- [CONTRIBUTING.md](./CONTRIBUTING.md) — Contribution guidelines and changeset requirements
+- [CONTRIBUTING.md](./CONTRIBUTING.md) — Contribution guidelines and changeset requirements (for contributors)